 If abrasive blasting activity is part of your manufacturing or processing, you may need to follow the industrial process equipment rule.
 For example, blasting may need to be performed in a room or booth where the air is filtered.
 Use the abrasive blasting calculator to see what is required of your business.
 The MPCA requires facilities to prevent dust from becoming airborne; airborne dust is a nuisance and a health concern.

 Some metal fabrication and finishing operations at your business may not be significant sources of air emissions.
 When evaluating your air emissions, check the insignificant activities rule to see if your equipment or activities are listed.

-- If not, use this calculator to see if your activities qualify as conditionally insignificant and your business may be eligible as an Insignificant Facility: Mechanical finishing conditionally insignificant activity (p-sbap5-40mf)
+- If not, use this calculator to see if your activities qualify as conditionally insignificant and your business may be eligible as an insignificant facility: